IgniteUI/igniteui-docfx/en/components/themes/theming-demo.md

 ### Get Started

-To get started, you have to import the the *theme utilities*, where the **SASS functions and mixins** are nested.
+To get started, you have to import the *theme utilities*, where the **SASS functions and mixins** are nested.
 For good code structure it will be helpful to place the **theme logic** in a separate directory:

 ```scss